Quick Definition

 A fuel cell is an electrochemical device that converts the chemical energy of a fuel (typically hydrogen) and an oxidizing agent (usually oxygen) into electricity through a pair of redox reactions.
 Unlike traditional combustion engines, fuel cells generate electricity without burning fuel, making them more efficient and environmentally friendly.
 The basic components of a fuel cell include an anode, a cathode, and an electrolyte that facilitates the movement of ions.

-- Environmental Impact — Fuel cells produce electricity with water as the only byproduct when hydrogen is used as a fuel.
+- Environmental impact — Fuel cells produce electricity with water as the only byproduct when hydrogen is used as a fuel.
 This contrasts sharply with fossil fuels, which emit greenhouse gases and pollutants.

 Different Types of Fuel Cells